pulumi/docs/content/blog/platypus-platform-pulumi-at-1000-nodes/index.md

 ### More to Come

-So now that we’ve made a case for how Pulumi can be applied to meet the most pressing needs of a larger organization, hopefully you will realize that the Platypus Platform we will be presenting is more than just infrastructure-as-code.
-Pulumi is a platform for teams, where your developer portal is not just a catalog of software, but a fully functional control-plane across all your cloud environments.
+So now that we've made a case for how Pulumi can be applied to meet the most pressing needs of a larger organization, hopefully you will realize that the Platypus reference architecture we are presenting here is more than just infrastructure-as-code.
+Platypus is a Pulumi-powered platform for teams, where your developer portal is not just a catalog of software, but a fully functional control-plane across all your cloud environments.

-Stay tuned for the following series of posts where we will use Pulumi to implement the Platypus Platform reference architecture for a fully-featured internal developer portal (IDP.. or IPfDPE if you prefer).
+Stay tuned for the following series of posts where we will use Pulumi to implement the Platypus reference architecture for a fully-featured internal developer platform (IDP, or IPfDPE if you prefer).
+That said, you may already have invested in some popular in cloud-native tools like [Backstage](https://backstage.io/) or [Kubernetes](https://kubernetes.io/).
+Pulumi plays well with others, and you will be delighted to see [how you can use Pulumi to cover the gaps](https://www.pulumi.com/blog/pulumi-in-a-cloud-native-world) in the [CNCF](https://www.cncf.io/) ecosystem.

 And if you are already ready to get your hands on Pulumi after this introduction, feel free to [create an account](https://www.pulumi.com/signup/) and follow some of our [Getting Started](https://www.pulumi.com/docs/get-started/) guides to see how easy simple use cases are and begin to imagine how that same developer experience will scale up to your entire organization.